tawebbcn/bcn-webdev-checklists/projects/jury-day.md

 # Jury Day

 # Early Project Week
-- choose format (panel vs speed dating and is popular vote on)
+- choose format (panel vs speed dating and is popular vote on) `CREATE TASK jury format`
   - number of projects for hack-show depends on how many bootcamps present (typically min 3, max 5)
   - time of presentations to jury should not exceed 2h
 - clarify students about purpose/process